milicke95/slate/source/includes/_updates.md

 }
 ```

-This endpoint changes email of users with ID.
+This endpoint changes email of users with ID, and an email is sent to new user email.

 ### HTTP Request